Naginatajutsu: Koryū Naginata

 In Brazil, Naginatajutsu of the Suio Ryu and Tenshin Shoden Katori Shinto Ryu styles is practiced within the Brazilian Kobudo Confederation (CBKOb).
 Teaching within CBKob is done by its president, Sensei :pt:Jorge Kishikawa, other teachers connected to him, Are affiliated with Nihon Kobudo Kyokai (headquarters in Tokyo, Japan) – NKK – and authorized to teach the art of Naginata do Suio ryu by Soke (grandmaster) Yoshimitsu Katsuse.

 The practice within CBKob also covers shiai (fighting) using bogu equipped with sune (protection of the tibia).
 Combat is carried out between two Naginatas (Category Naginata) and between Naginatas and swords (Category Kobudô Ishu Jiai).
 In this practice, the rules and techniques used differ from those of Atarashi Naginata.

 Canada

 There are seven Naginata dōjō in Canada, under the Canadian Naginata Federation: two in Toronto, four in Montreal, and one in Edmonton.

 World Naginata Championships

 In 1995, the 1st World Naginata Championships took place in Tokyo, Japan.

 In 1999, the 2nd World Naginata Championships took place in Paris, France.

 In 2003, the 3rd World Naginata Championships took place in San Jose, California.

-In 2007, the 4th World Naginata Championships took place in Belgium.
+In 2007, the 4th World Naginata Championships took place in Brussels, Belgium.

-In 2011, the 5th World Naginata Championships took place in Japan.
+In 2011, the 5th World Naginata Championships took place in Himeji, Japan.

-In 2015 the 6th World Naginata Championships took place in Montreal, Canada.
+In 2015, the 6th World Naginata Championships took place in Montreal, Canada.

-In 2019 the 7th World Naginata Championships took place in Wiesbaden, Germany.
+In 2019, the 7th World Naginata Championships took place in Wiesbaden, Germany.
 Teams from 14 countries participated.

+In 2024, the 8th World Naginata Championships took place in Boulder, Colorado.

+In 2027, the 9th World Naginata Championships are scheduled to take place in Ehime, Japan.